University-of-Manitoba-Computer-Science/tools-n-techniques/topic12/topic-3.md

   select "Other...".
 Now find the ISO you downloaded and select it.

-Once you select the ISO, VirtualBox is going to change its interface a little bit and helpfully let you know that the OS can be "unattendedly" installed (I guess if you write it into a program is becomes a word).
+Once you select the ISO, VirtualBox is going to change its interface a little bit and helpfully let you know that the OS can be "unattendedly" installed.
 You should check off "Skip Unattended Installation", then click "Next".

 On the next screen you'll get a chance to choose some options for hardware.
 VirtualBox has selected sane defaults here, but you can do things like giving